gabru-md/faces/README.md

 # faces
-:white_check_mark: An OpenCV project to interchange faces :arrows_counterclockwise:
+:white_check_mark: An OpenCV project :arrows_counterclockwise:

 Keeping it simple for now!